ECF/bndtools.templates/org.eclipse.ecf.bndtools.templates.remoteservices/resources/templates/grpcapigeneratedimplrx3/README.etcd3.grpc.bndrun.txt

 	-Decf.discovery.etcd3.hostname=localhost\n\
 	-Decf.discovery.etcd3.port=2379

 These properties set the target etcd3 server hostname to 'localhost', port to 2379 (etcd default), and uses 'plaintext' rather than encrypted communication for testing.
-These can/should be changed as appropriate to the network environment for the etcd server being used.
+These can/should be changed as appropriate to the deployed network environment for the etcd server actually being used.